His Mom always said: Mathias, you will do great and terrible things. She was half-right.

 The Browser interface was nothing like Grimsearch’s elegant simplicity.
 It was a pitch black screen, only slightly lit by a small search bar at the highest point of the screen, with the number fifteen on the left side, and a sealed scroll on the right.

-The rest of the screen was filled by three picture icons, each more whimsy than the last.
+The rest of the screen was filled by three picture icons, each more whimsical than the last.

 Mathias ‘clicked’ on the skeleton icon by moving his finger to the projection, causing a pop-up to appear.